SEND

 Personal Centred Plan

-Consultations with all appropriate staff, adjustments and interventions need to take place and be recorded using the school’s own system.
+Consultations with all appropriate staff, adjustments and strategies need to take place and be recorded using the school’s own system.
 Consultation with parents and pupils are part of this process.
 The school will seek parental involvement, inviting parents to contribute to the plan and enabling them to support and contribute to the pupil’s progress at home.

 Do